danielgaskell/scc/doc/symbos.md

 ```

 `flags` for `List_Column` controls how the column is aligned and sorted, as well as what is displayed on each row.
 It consists of one of `ALIGN_LEFT`, `ALIGN_RIGHT`, or `ALIGN_CENTER`; OR'd with one of `LTYPE_TEXT` (for text data), `LTYPE_IMAGE` (for image data), `LTYPE_16` (for a 16-bit number), or `LTYPE_32` (for a 32-bit number).
 Alternatively, on SymbOS 4.0 and up, `flags` may just be set to `LTYPE_CTRL`, with no other flags (indicating text with control codes---see [`C_TEXT_CTRL`](C_TEXT_CTRL) for what codes are available).

+`sortskip` (only available in SymbOS 4.0 and up) indicates the index of the first character to compare when sorting text rows.
+Normally this should be 0 (i.e., "sort from the first character"), but we can set it >0 to skip leading characters (like control characters).

 The format of row definitions is a bit trickier.
 Internally, each row consists of a 16-bit flags word, followed by as many 16-bit value words as there are columns; these store either the value of the row in that column (for `LTYPE_16`) or the address of the data shown in that column.
 For a 1-column list, we can represent this structure with a series of `List_Row` structs, directly after one another: